Abortion in Maryland: Judicial history

+Prosecutions of abortion were rare in colonial Maryland, and often linked with other offenses.
+In 1663 John Lombrozo was presented by a Charles County jury for provoking an abortion for his indentured servant Elizabeth Wiles whom he had raped.
+He had already been in court for blasphemy and sexual offenses.
+When he married Wiles, charges were dropped.
 Arrests of abortion providers became more common in Maryland from the 1940s through 60s with increased law enforcement.
 This led to notable criminal cases including the prosecutions and appeals of Dr. George Lotrell Timanus (Adams, Nelson, and Timanus vs. State), Dr. Milan Vuitch (Vuitch vs. State), and other physician and non-physician providers.